The truth about Dutch food

 Peel, core and quarter your apples.
 Place the quarters on top of the cabbage, cover the dish with a lid and gently cook for about an hour and a half.

-*If you can afford it, please treat yourself to a good, organic cut of meat sometime.
-While it is true that the prices are higher, keep in mind that you are paying for a high-quality, hormone and antibiotic-free product.
-The taste is also so much better!
-Perhaps once you experience the difference for yourself, you'll never look back again.
-Even if that means eating less meat so that you can afford to treat yourself to top-quality meat.
-For more information about organic butchers here in The Netherlands and to locate a store near you go to: http://www.degroeneweg.nl/index.php?id=30.
+- If you can afford it, please treat yourself to a good, organic cut of meat sometime.
+While it is true that prices are higher, keep in mind that you are paying for high-quality, hormone and antibiotic-free products.
+The taste is also so much better.
+Perhaps once you experience the difference for yourself, you'll never look back, even if that means eating less meat so you can afford top-quality meat.
+Find organic butchers in the Netherlands.

-Blogger Paola Duque-Westbeek has a passion for good food and the Dutch culture of the Golden Age.
-She has obtained a BA in Dutch Studies at the University of Leiden with an emphasis on Dutch 17th century painting.
+Blogger Paola Duque-Westbeek has a passion for good food and the Dutch culture of the Golden Age, obtaining a BA in Dutch Studies at the University of Leiden with an emphasis on Dutch 17th-century painting.
 In the future she hopes to publish a book about pure food and eating well.
 Read more about Paola and her culinary delights on her blog La Douce Vie.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.